 The Healthy Food, Healthy Soil Connection

-San Diego County has approximately three million residents in 18 incorporated jurisdictions and more than 100 communities in the unincorporated area.
-It is the fifth most-populous county in the United States, and has a population greater than 20 of the 50 U.S. states.
-Within the county’s boundaries are 71 miles of coastline, a total land area of 4,526 square miles, with 4,207 square miles of that land and 307 square miles of water.
+San Diego County has approximately 3.3 million residents in 18 cities and more than 100 unincorporated communities.
+It is the fifth most populous county in the United States, and has a population greater than 20 of the 50 U.S. states.
+Within the county’s boundaries are 71 miles of coastline, and a total land area of 4,526 square miles.

 San Diego as region prides itself as a leader in organic farming.
 385 of San Diego County farms are certified organic.
-Organic growers rely on compost to feed their soils.
-Unfortunately demand and other factors outstrip supply.
+Organic growers rely on compost to feed their soils, however demand and other factors outstrip supply.

-Better management of these discards (yard trimmings, food scraps, manure, etc.) will improve air and water quality, reduce soil erosion, revitalize agricultural and garden soils, ensure a robust and healthy food system, and create local jobs while protecting human health and improving the quality of life for the region’s populace.
+Better management of compostable materials (yard trimmings, food scraps, manure, etc.) will improve air and water quality, reduce soil erosion, revitalize agricultural and garden soils, ensure a robust and healthy food system, and create local jobs, while protecting human health and improving the quality of life for the region’s populace.
 Diverting compostables from the landfill will stimulate the economy by facilitating commerce, jobs and entrepreneurial opportunities.
 According to the Institute for Local Self Reliance, composting generates four jobs to every one job associated with landfilling.

-The County population’s wellness, economy, self-sufficiency, and quality of life can be enhanced through strengthening a local, sustainable, closed loop food-shed, which relies on healthy soils.
-Healthy soils in turn rely on the nutrients, organic matter and beneficial microbes that compost replenishes in them.
+Healthy soils rely on the nutrients, organic matter, and beneficial microbes replenished by compost.
+The County population’s health, economy, self-sufficiency, and quality of life can be enhanced through strengthening a local, sustainable, closed loop foodshed fortified by healthy soils.